 package.xml file as part of your comparison configuration by un-checking the box underneath the branch (see more in this article).

 If you've run a comparison and you're not seeing metadata you would expect in the results, check if a

 package.xml file exists in your branch.
 If it does, confirm that it is listing all the metadata types you wish to see, or disable the package filtering option.
 For further information, see our support doc.

 Commit messages when deploying to source control

 When running a deployment into your repository, Gearset can enter a commit message for you.
 Any text you enter into the deployment notes section in the pre-deployment summary will be included as your commit message.
 Your team owner can also make deployment notes compulsory, helping to make sure your team maintains a clear record of every deployment.

-Gearset currently supports OAuth connections to GitHub, GitHub Enterprise, Bitbucket, Bitbucket Server, GitLab, Azure DevOps Git (previously known as VSTS or TFS), and AWS CodeCommit.
-This includes branch level support for all repos.
+Gearset currently supports OAuth connections to GitHub, GitHub Enterprise, Bitbucket, Bitbucket Server, GitLab, Azure DevOps (previously known as VSTS or TFS), and AWS CodeCommit.
+This includes branch-level support for all repos.

-You can also add a connection to any git-based VCS that Gearset can connect to, via a custom git connection.
-See more about connecting to VCS.
+You can also add a connection by username/password, via a custom git connection.
+See more about connecting to version control systems.